Quantitative stable limit theorems on the Wiener space: Gaussian analysis and stable convergence

 \subsection{Stable convergence}

 The notion of stable convergence used in this paper is provided in the next definition.
-Recall that the probability space $(\Omega, \mathcal{F}, P)$ is such that $\mathcal{F}$ is the $P$-completion of the $\sigma$-field generated by the isonormal process $X$.
+Recall that the probability space $(\Omega, \mathcal {F}, P)$ is such that $\mathcal{F}$ is the $P$-completion of the $\sigma$-field generated by the isonormal process~$X$.

-\begin{defi}[Stable convergence] {\rm Fix $d\geq 1$.
-Let $\{F_{n}\}$ be a sequence of random variables with values in $\R^{d}$, all defined on the probability space $(\Omega, \mathcal{F}, P)$.
-Let $F$ be a $\R^d$-valued random variable defined on some extended probability space $(\Omega', \mathcal{F}', P')$.
-We say that $F_{n}$ {\it converges stably} to $F$, written $F_n \stably F$, if
+\begin{defi}[(Stable convergence)] Fix $d\geqslant1$.
+Let $\{F_{n}\}$ be a sequence of random variables with values in $\mathbb{R}^{d}$, all defined on the probability space $(\Omega, \mathcal{F}, P)$.
+Let $F$ be a $\mathbb{R}^d$-valued random variable defined on some extended probability space $(\Omega', \mathcal{F}', P')$.
+We say that $F_{n}$ \textit{converges stably} to $F$, written $F_n \stackrel{\mathrm{st}}{\rightarrow}F$, if

-for every $\lambda \in \R^{d}$ and every bounded $\mathcal{F}$--measurable random variable $Z$. } \end{defi}
+for every $\lambda\in\mathbb{R}^{d}$ and every bounded $\mathcal{F}$-measurable random variable $Z$. \end{defi}

-Choosing $Z=1$ in (\ref{e:stable}), we see that stable convergence implies convergence in distribution.
+Choosing $Z=1$ in (\ref{estable}), we see that stable convergence implies convergence in distribution.
 For future reference, we now list some useful properties of stable convergence.
-The reader is referred e.g. to \cite[Chapter 4]{JacSh} for proofs.
-From now on, we will use the symbol $\stackrel{{P}}{\rightarrow}$ to indicate convergence in probability with respect to $P$.
+The reader is referred, for example, to \cite{JacSh}, Chapter~4, for proofs.
+From now on, we will use the symbol $\stackrel{P}{\rightarrow}$ to indicate convergence in probability with respect to $P$.